How to Get a Good Night’s Sleep

 Sure, you could try counting sheep, but might we suggest something a little more substantiated?
 Like this: Liberty’s expert-approved guide to better sleep.

 Nailing how to get a good night’s sleep undoubtedly tops the list of desirable life skills.
 But if you’re struggling to get your nightly eight hours, you don’t need us to tell you that.
-What you do need, however, is a game plan.
+What you do need, however, (as well as an expertly-curated night time skincare routine) is a game plan.
 A set of certified tips and tricks from someone in the know.
 So may we introduce you to Dr Zoe Schaedel, a GP specialising in sleep and co-founder of The Good Sleep Clinic?
 Here she shares her trusty strategies to get your sleep schedule back on track.

 1. Stress Less About Bedtime